Infrastructure as Code : A Complete Guide (IaC)

 4. Automation

 Automation eliminates manual intervention, speeding up processes and ensuring repeatable and reliable deployments.
+Learn more about DevOps automation in The Ultimate Guide to DevOps.

 5. Cost Efficiency